 Evaluation and monitoring.
 We agree with the positive assessment by the SSAC (and others) of the health social and inclusion outcomes delivered by passported benefits.
 It is essential that any positive or negative impacts of changes to the passported benefit system in Scotland are monitored and evaluated.

-Q3 Do you feel that it would be desirable to replace benefits in kind (i.e. providing the goods or services directly) with a cash alternative for some passported benefits?
+ods • hat it would be desirable to replace benefits in kind (i.e. providing ees directly) with a cash alternative for some passported Yes [No [\boxtimes To an extent